 What is a Reasonable Commute to Work?

 Why Does the Length of the Commute Matter?

-It doesn’t just mean you have to head out to work earlier than you normally would.
-It might also mean that a chunk of your paycheck goes to fixing your car or that you miss your kids evening soccer game because of the time it takes to get back home.
-The list goes on and on!
+There are countless reasons why your overall commute time to and from work matters.
+It might mean you have to head out to work earlier than you normally would, maybe a portion of your paycheck goes to fixing your car, or you miss your kid’s evening soccer game because of the time it takes to get back home.

+What is a Reasonable Commute to Work?